 Hello!
+I currently am not accepting new clients at my West-End Toronto location (if you are on my waiting list, or area a past client, this doesn’t apply to you).
+I do have availability for clients who only want teleconferencing.
+In late summer, I will be opening a South Etobicoke office one day per week and will be able to accept individuals and couples.
 Please review my “Psychotherapy” page before contacting me, in order to see if we might be a good fit.
 I have made a couple of changes to my work.
-I currently have a limited amount of space for new clients.
 If you would like a referral, here is a list of colleagues you may want to contact:

 If this is an emergency, you might want to contact The Gerstein Centre, a community-based, 24 hour crisis centre.

 Here are low-cost therapy options through Toronto Institute of Relational Therapy and Affordable Counselling and the Gestalt Institute.
 You might also want to check out Jaya Health’s by-donation community clinic.

 Check out this low-cost 15 min/day, 40 day online mindfulness program that I like.

 Here’s a video that describes what we can do when we need to trick the amygdala back to calm.
 It’s a video for kids, but I find it helpful for adults too.

 I’ve taught this technique for calming to many clients and thought I’d record it here for those who need a refresher.

 Watch this 5 minute video, full of good tips about fighting well with our partners. http://video.foxnews.com/v/4758580479001/how-fighting-well-can-strengthen-your-relationship/

 Tara Brach is one of my favourite speakers/teachers on mindfulness.
 I often listen to her podcasts while cooking or as I relax before bed.
 This one is about how the brain “flips its lid” when we are triggered or reactive, and how we can learn to slow down, come down and respond more mindfully.
 She’s smart and kinda funny too.